 The Worst Journey In The World is considered by some literary critics as the finest travel book ever written.
 Apsley Cherry-Garrard’s vivid account of the 1910-1913 British Antarctic Expedition is an epic read.

-It’s an almighty piece or writing, and an inspirational tribute to the human spirit.
+It’s an almighty piece or writing and an inspirational tribute to the human spirit.
 But it’s also a tragic tale, one which saw the legendary Captain Robert Falcon Scott, Dr. Wilson, Lawrence Oates, and others succumb to horrendous conditions.

-The Worst Journey in the World
+An Impossible Adventure in The Worst Journey in the World

-Whilst his work reserves this for posterity, it’s also a fascinating account of an expedition that took a famous and tragic turn.
+Whilst his work reserves this era for posterity, it’s also a fascinating account of an expedition that took a famous and tragic turn.

 In 1910 Cherry-Garrard, only 24, headed off to the South Pole with Scott’s team in an attempt to reach the Pole.
 At the time, this would have marked the first occasion anyone had managed such a colossal feat.